browserengineering/book/book/chrome.md

             11, 0, font=buttonfont, text="+", anchor="nw")
 ```

-Run this code, and you'll see a small problem: the page contents and
+If you run this code, you'll see a small problem: the page contents
-the tab bar are drawn on top of each other.
-It's impossible to read!
+and the tab bar are drawn on top of each other.
+It's impossible to
-We need the top of the browser window, where all the browser chrome
+read!
+We need to avoid drawing page contents to the part of the
-goes, to not have page contents rendered to it.
+browser window where the tab bar goes.

-Let's reserve some space for the browser chrome---100 pixels of space,
+Let's reserve some space for the browser chrome---100 pixels, say,
-to leave room for some more buttons later this chapter:
+leaving room for some more buttons later this chapter:

 ``` {.python}
 CHROME_PX = 100